-• A response to a spill incident that is beyond the capacity of the industry operator acting alone and the response is led by the lead authority as defined in the National Plans (NATPLAN) within the national capability and resources of the individual SPREP island member government where the spill occurs.
+• A response to a spill incident that is within the national capability and resources of the individual SPREP island member government where the spill occurs.

-Tier Two spills should be managed through NATPLANs.
+Tier Two spills should be covered by National Plans (NATPLANs).
 Each SPREP island member government should develop, implement and maintain a NATPLAN, through a National Marine Pollution Committee or Disaster Response Committee.
 The committee should comprise as a minimum: the national administrations for maritime transport, environment, fisheries/marine resources and disaster management and the oil industry.